-How do I campaign?
+How do I Campaign?

-There are no "standard" or legislative requirements for campaigning when it comes to municipal elections.
+There is no "standard" in campaigning when it comes to municipal elections.
 A candidate's campaign style will want to match the uniqueness of the municipality to the candidate's personality and available resources.

-The purpose of campaigning is to convince the electors you are the best candidate for the position.
-Candidates have used various strategies, like:
+The purpose of campaigning is to convince the electors that you are the best candidate for the position in the municipality.
+Candidates have used various strategies including but not limited to:

-- door-knocking;
+- Door-knocking;

-- signage;
+- Signage;

-- brochures or posters;
+- Brochures or posters;

-- participating in local candidate debates or forums;

-- social media pages or websites; and
+- Social media pages (Facebook, Twitter, Instagram) or websites; and

-- hosting a meet and greet event.
+- Host a meet and greet event.